gravity182/homeserver/Installation.md

             pullPolicy: Always # image pull policy
         ports:
             http: 3000 # port used by the respective k8s service.
 Doesn't affect the container port as it's usually fixed and set by the image or service maintainer
-        ingress: # controls subdomain under which this service will be served and publicly exposed.
+        ingress: # controls subdomains under which this service is served and publicly exposed.
 Ignored if exposed=false
             - subdomain1
             - sub-domain2
         vpn:
             enabled: false # enables VPN for this service.
-Please see the respective section in this guide for important details
+Please see the respective section of this guide for important details
-        env: # custom env vars that will be passed as is to the respective pod
+        env: # custom env vars passed as is to the respective pod
             VAR1: foo
             VAR2: |-
                 foo